Service Catalog

 Service retention

 Coralogix presents services in the Service Catalog based on their metrics.
 If we do not receive metrics for a service for 30 days, the service is removed from the Catalog.
 This practice ensures the Catalog remains current and uncluttered, simplifying user navigation and minimizing unnecessary resource usage.
-To adjust the 30-day retention period, utilize our Service Retention gRPC API.
-Should we receive metrics for a deprecated service after its removal, it will reappear in the Service Catalog and its historical metrics will become available.
+To adjust the 30-day retention period, use our Service Retention gRPC API.
+Should we receive metrics for a deprecated service after its removal, it will reappear in the Service Catalog and its historical metrics become available.

 Additional resources

-Documentation Application Performance Monitoring (APM)
+| Documentation | Application Performance Monitoring (APM) Apdex Score Service Retention gRPC API |

 Support